 It doesn’t make a particle of difference what anybody ever said about the Negro matter before the first day of June of this year, 1978.
 It is a new day and a new arrangement, and the Lord has now given the revelation that sheds light out into the world on this subject.
 As to any slivers of light or any particles of darkness of the past, we forget about them.

 However, further in the sermon, he stated that “we do not envision the whole reason and purpose behind all of [the ban]; we can only suppose and reason that it is on the basis of our premortal devotion and faith.”
-He also referred to blacks as “the seed of Cain and Ham and Egyptus and Pharoah.”
+In the next edition of his Mormon Doctrine and in other speeches, McConkie continued to refer to blacks as “the seed of Cain and Ham and Egyptus and Pharoah.”
 In short, he indicated what was not to be forgotten about past statements.

 The very issue of the Church News that declared the ban was lifted, an article ran the headline “Interracial Marriage Discouraged.”
 There is some indication that Elder Mark E. Petersen required this emphasis.
 Hence, there was still a need to stamp out the racist doctrines, teachings, and beliefs in our church.

 In the past, the Church seems to have chosen to let time filter out certain beliefs out of our culture, with mixed results.
 Brigham Young’s Adam-God doctrine only quietly faded away.
 The First Presidency and Quorum of the Twelve’s 1916 A Doctrinal Exposition on the Father and the Son simply made no mention of it.
 Not until 1980 when Elder McConkie directly condemned it saying “The devil keeps this heresy alive as a means of obtaining converts to cultism.”
 Yet, he avoided any indication that the originator of the doctrine was the prophet Brigham Young.